-Please read below to learn more about my background and technical expertise in marketing.
+Please read below to learn more about my technical marketing expertise.

 I developed product marketing materials at Hewlett-Packard as part of the go-to-market plan to help the sales team sell flat-screen displays, digital signage and accessories to buyers at Amazon, Best Buy and other resellers.
 Product materials included; creative materials, positioning statements, and product specifications as part of the roadmap and product launch strategy.